mdn/css-examples/learn/tasks/selectors/marking.md

 ## Task 4: Combinators

 This task checks that the student understands how to use the different combinators.
-They are asked to make paragraphs that dirctly follow an `h2` red, and to remove the list bullets and add a bottom border only for the direct children of the ul with a class of `.list`.
+They are asked to make paragraphs that directly follow an `h2` red, and to remove the list bullets and add a bottom border only for the direct children of the ul with a class of `.list`.

 ```
 h2 + p {